lordinatrice/portfolio/README.md

 Passionate about languages in general, I made my way to learn many foreign languages and experience foreign cultures.
-I went into coding and discovered other kinds of languages, programming languages, for which I enjoy even more playing with their syntax and grammar.
+Then, I went into coding and discovered other kinds of languages, programming languages, for which I enjoy even more playing with.